Mercedosaurus Rex at Indianapolic Park

 In 1994 the PC23-500I had turned lap speeds of a little over 230mph, with top speeds of up to 245mph.
 Compare this to the 234+ speeds of Arie Luyendijk with trap speeds of close to 240mph he set in 1995 running a Lola-Menard (a Buick V6 production engine-derived pushrod V6) which is assumed to have been a bit less powerful than the 500I in 1994.
 Slower trap speeds, yet higher averages: the Lola-Menard appeared to have been much more well-balanced and quicker through the turns than the PC23-500I, probably a result of the fact that the Lolas ordered by Team Menard were specially modified for use of their V6.
 The '94 Penske PC23 was never modified that much for its lone race with the pushrod engine.

-In the 1994 section of this series I mentioned how Roger Penske had suggested to built his own Buick V6-based engine, even only to show USAC and Tony George something.
+In the 1994 section of this series I mentioned how Roger Penske had suggested building his own buick V6 based engine, if only to show USAC and Tony George something.
 The 1995 Hungness yearbook contains some information about this plan.
 It reads as following:

 “A Penske source said team owner Roger Penske intended to come to the Indianapolis Motor Speedway with a Buick engine of his own, but Ilmor Engineering was told by USAC if Penske did that, the boost on the Buick would also be cut.”